Who can contact the conciliation board?

 In addition, you can turn to the conciliation board if you want to re-determine the usable values (condominium shares).

-Basically, the conciliation board deals with questions of tenants' and landlords' rights.
-There are two departments with different responsibilities.
+Basically, the Innsbruck conciliation office deals with issues relating to tenants' and landlords' rights.
+There are two departments with different areas of responsibility.

-The conciliation board is not a general advisory board - this means that you always have to formulate a request if you want to refer a matter to the conciliation board.
+The Innsbruck conciliation office is not a general advisory office - this means that you always have to formulate an application if you want to contact the conciliation office.

-The Service Unit Arbitration board - Subject area: tenancy law, housing non-profit law .. you can deal with, among other things, if you:
+The Service Unit Arbitration board - Specialist area: Tenancy law, non-profit housing law.. you can deal with, among other things, if you:

 - want to be recognized as the main tenant.